jotego/jts16/README.md

 * Paypal: https://paypal.me/topapate
 * Github: https://github.com/sponsors/jotego

 SEGA System 16 compatible verilog core for FPGA by Jose Tejada (jotego).
-This core was developed with the help of a SEGA System 16B model 171-5358 board lent by FunkyCochise.
+This core was developed with the help of a SEGA System 16B model 171-5358 board lent by FunkyCochise and the Out Run board donated by Travis Brown.

+This project aims to be compatible with System 16, Out Run and derivatives.

 # Supported Games